-FHA mortgage insurance makes it so mortgage brokers are able to offer loans that require less of a down payment.
-Easier qualifying criteria than they otherwise would be able to offer, often at better mortgage rates than conventional loans is another advantage of payment FHA insurance.
-The insurance helps offset the higher risk of default on loans with lower down payment requirements and are easier to qualify for.
-This makes it easier to get a Utah refinance or to buy a new home and with less cash.
+FHA mortgage insurance makes it so mortgage lenders are able to offer loans that require less of a down payment.
+Easier qualifying criteria than they otherwise would be able to offer, and often FHA interest rates are better than conventional loans.
+The insurance helps offset the higher risk of default on FHA mortgages with lower down payment requirements and are easier to qualify for.
+This makes it easier to get a Utah refinance or to buy a home and with less cash.

 Once primarily a loan program for first-time homebuyers, FHA today helps all kinds of homebuyers and their families afford a home of their own.
 If you would like to learn more about the FHA?
 The links to the right are articles aimed at helping you better understand FHA loans.
 And remember, it is always a good idea to get pre-approved from a Utah mortgage broker before shopping for your new home.
 Call us today to qualify for an FHA loan.